It’s not enough to just create content or put out ads. Each piece needs to be geared toward a stage in The Law Firm Marketing Funnel.

 Morgan & Morgan maintains an active Twitter feed overflowing with fresh posts.
 Below is an example of raising awareness with bold messages.

 Video is great for multiple stages, but awareness videos take on their own flavor.
 These are extra effective when they’re straightforward and directly answer questions.

-Here Dolman Law uses their TikTok account to answer direct questions or common search queries.
+Here Dolman Law uses its TikTok account to answer direct questions or common search queries.

-In the example above, Dolman Law Group uses their blog to answer a common top of funnel question.
+In the example above, Dolman Law Group uses its blog to answer a common top-of-funnel question.

 Middle of Funnel: Evaluation